planetfederal/qgis-plugin-template/README.md

 	+ `package`.
 Creates a `package.zip` file with the content of the file, ready to be published.
 It includes dependencies as well, but it will not download them, so the `setup` task has to be run before packaging.
 Accepts a `test`or `-t` parameter, which indicates that tests should also bepackaged.
 By default, tests are not added.

+* A `README.rst` file with instructions on how to install the plugin.